 To help the PTA’s treasury, in 1924, the Florida PTA began the Honorary Life Membership Award.
 The first honorary life membership was given to D.P.
 Davis (famed for his man-made islands near Tampa).
 In 1926, an Honorary Life Membership was given Thomas A. Edison.
 In 1997, the Florida PTA began its History Walk of Fame.
-The walk of fame will be located at the Orlando office.
-The first brick was given to Sandy Traeger, Florida PTA President, 1996-1998. the late Governor Lawton Chiles received a brick in November 1998.
+The walk of fame is located at the Orlando office.
+The first brick was given to Sandy Traeger, Florida PTA President, 1996-1998.
+Governor Lawton Chiles received a brick in November 1998.

 Almost immediately, the Florida PTA activity worked toward the establishment of lunchrooms in our schools.
 Many early lunchrooms were equipped by donations from the families of it’s students.
 One of the first lunchrooms on record was in a used shed, and was equipped by donations.
 In 1924, lunchrooms were ruled to be under the care of PTAs.

 1924 brought about the inequality of education funding in Florida, ranging from $.75 per child in Baker County to $17.50 per child in Pinellas County.
 In 1932, the PTA gave its endorsement to guarantee every child in Florida an eight-month school term.